yonacwy/bible_study_app_v2/info/plan.md

 - [ ] CSS updates
   - [ ] Fix positioning issue when the window gets small
 - [ ] More tooltips
-- [ ] ON BUILD: change file from short_kjv.txt to kjv.txt

 ### Version 0.4.2: Bugfixes
 - [x] Bugfixes: